The Seaside Signal has provided continuity of coverage for Seaside and Gearhart since 1905.

 In July 2016, after 28 years at The Daily Astorian’s helm, Steve Forrester retired.

-Today, Kari Borgen is the publisher of The Daily Astorian, Seaside Signal and Cannon Beach Gazette.
+Today, Kari Borgen is the publisher of The Daily Astorian and Seaside Signal.
 Jim Van Nostrand is editor of the Daily Astorian.
 R.J.
-Marx is editor of the Signal and Gazette.
+Marx is editor of the Signal.

 EO Media Group also owns the Blue Mountain Eagle, Capital Press, Chinook Observer, Coast River Business Journal, East Oregonian, Wallowa County Chieftain, The Hermiston Herald and Oregon Coast Today.
 In addition, it publishes these websites: CoastWeekend.com, DiscoverOurCoast.com, OnlyAg.com, FarmSeller.com and EastOregonRealEstate.com.

-The Signal publishes bi-weekly from offices on North Roosevelt Drive in Seaside; it can be found on the web at seasidesignal.com.
+The Signal publishes weekly from offices on North Roosevelt Drive in Seaside; it can be found on the web at seasidesignal.com.